Painting the magic of the Uffington White Horse

 Painting the Uffington White Horse

-The Uffington White Horse is a 110m long figure cut into a chalky hillside in Oxfordshire, England.
+The Uffington White Horse is a 110m-long figure cut into a chalky hillside in Oxfordshire, England.

-It was cut into the chalk by the Bronze Age tribe who lived their about 3,500 years ago.
+It was cut into the chalk by the Bronze Age people who lived there about 3,500 years ago.
 Clearly they wanted to make their mark at the highest point in the landscape, and perhaps a white horse was their tribal totem.
 Millennia later, local people still come out to ‘scour’ the horse every few years, repacking it with fresh white chalk and keeping the grass and plants from growing over it.

 The Ridgeway is a path that runs past Uffington White Horse.
 It’s an 87 mile trail from West Kennet to Ivinghoe Beacon, and is the oldest trackway in continuous use in Europe.
 It was already ancient when the Romans arrived in Britain!